How is Neuroblastoma Treated?

 Surgical Treatment of Neuroblastoma

 The goal of surgery is to remove as much of the tumor as possible.
-However, partial removal may be needed if the tumor is unable to be separated from vital structures (such as blood vessels or nerves).
+Partial removal may be needed if the tumor is unable to be separated from vital structures (such as blood vessels or nerves).
 The remaining tumor can then be treated through other methods like chemotherapy or radiation.
 Determining whether surgery is the best treatment option versus other treatments like chemotherapy depends on several factors.
 These include:

 Information About the Tumor